 - 8. (Optional) In the Notes section, record any additional information about the user account, for example, list hours of availability or preferences for how the user should be contacted.
 Account notes appear when users click a linked user name in RSA Archer to view the user profile. - 9.
-Click Save or Save and Close.

-- Click Save to apply the changes and continue working. - Click Save and Close to save and exit.
+Click Save or Save and Close. - To apply the changes and continue working, click Save. - To save and exit, click Save and Close.